lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 // Result: ['Sarah is Adult']
 ```
+Here:
+- `defineVariable` saves age and age group
+- `iif` decides the age group category
+- select combines everything into a final string

 ## Putting It All Together

-Now let's see how all these concepts work in real scenarios.
+Now that we’ve explored navigation, functions, operators, and control flow, let’s see how these concepts combine in real-world FHIRPath expressions.
+The following examples use our Patient Sarah Smith and show how data, context, and logic flow together.

 ### Example 1: Finding Contact Information

-Task: "Find the home phone number for our patient's official name"
+Task: Find the home phone number for our patient's official name.

 ```fhirpath
 Patient